stungeye/Programming-1-Notes/docs/01-cpp-and-visual-studio-tour/01-cpp-and-visual-studio-tour.md

 ![Click the "Create a new project" button.](start_visual_studio.png){:class="small inline"}

-For both of these program we start by launching Visual Studio and clicking on the "Create a new project" button.
+For both of these programs we start by launching Visual Studio and clicking on the "Create a new project" button.

 Click on the thumbnail Visual Studio screenshots to see larger versions.